apache/trafficserver/doc/release-notes/upgrading.en.rst

   * It is now a fatal error when ATS cannot bind or listen to a configured port
   * Propagate socket options specified in :ts:cv:`proxy.config.net.sock_option_flag_in` to newly accepted connections
+  * HostDB internals were restructured, this should (externally) be backwards compatible.
+    In any case you can check :ref:`developer-doc-hostdb` for more details.

 API Changes
 -----------